-This is my first “better jetbike” design from 2009.
+This is my first “better jetbike” design from 2009, a very long time indeed before Games Workshop released the modern jetbike.
 I include the post only to show the genesis of the whole Jetbike project but it’s not actually the way I would recommend converting Eldar jetbikes nowadays.

 Posts after this one pick the story back up 4 years later when I attempt to improve on the design and actually cast the thing.
-This post (and indeed most of the rest of the posts in this log) first appeared in my Warseer Eldar thread.
+This post (and indeed most of the rest of the posts in this log) first appeared in my Warseer Eldar thread (RIP).

 The goal of the tutorial is to make something similar to this Jes Goodwin concept model that never became reality: